 Use correct products for your skin type & ask for free samples

 It took me ages to find the products that are good for my skin.
-I read about the products people with same problems recommended and started to try them out.
+I read about the products people with the same problems recommended and started to try them out.
 My mistake?
-Buying the normal size products instead of asking for samples before buying.
+Buying the normal-size products instead of asking for samples before buying.

 I spent a lot of money and time on products that did not help with my skin problems, so I started to look for free samples for the products I wanted to try.
-Most of the brands offer free samples of their products and some brands also have a possibility to order free samples online.
+Most brands offer free samples of their products and some brands also have the possibility to order free samples online.

 Now I have a huge amount of samples for different products and whenever I need a change in my routine or new products, I can try out the samples before I buy a full-size product.